Key Takeaways

 Before we discuss how to claim the Child Tax Credit, you need to understand what is meant when we talk about a "tax year."
 The "2024 tax year" refers to the income you earn and the taxes you'll file for the calendar year 2024, which are typically filed by April 2025.

-To claim the Child Tax Credit for 2024, 2023, 2022, 2020, and earlier tax years, you must determine if your child is eligible.
+To claim the Child Tax Credit for the 2024 and 2025 tax years, you are required to determine if your child is eligible.
 All of these seven qualifying tests have to be met:

 1) Age test - For these tax years, a child must have been under age 17 (i.e., 16 years old or younger) at the end of the tax year for which you claim the credit.